 How to receive compensation after a storm surge

-Here you will find information on how to receive compensation after a storm surge.
+On this page you will find information on how to receive compensation after a storm surge.
+You may also read about excess made for various types of damage.

 You will be notified by your insurance company about whether you can receive compensation.
 Notification will be given when your insurance company has assessed all necessary information in the case from sources including you and the loss adjuster.